cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 ## Modularity

-We're pretty proud of the modularity and a clean dependency tree in this monorepo.
-This ensures software quality on our side and lets users pick exactly what they need and only what they need.
-Here you see how everything fits together (every item is a npm package; right depends on left):
+We're proud of the modularity and clean dependency tree in this monorepo.
+This ensures software quality on our side, and lets users pick exactly what they need and only what they need.
+The following diagram shows how everything fits together (every item is a npm package; right depends on left):

 ![CosmJS dependency tree](images/cosmjs-tree.png)